GerbView can convert all your older Gerber files to the new extended Gerber format, also known as RS-274X.

 Then we can finally start the actual conversion.

-Locate the tool named Convert Layers to Multiple Files in the Tools tab, and select it.
+Locate the tool named Convert to Multiple Files in the Conversion tab, and select it.

 A dialog will then appear where you can select the layers you want to convert.